 Workers in California have faced extreme temperatures this summer as heatwaves have increased temperature levels across the state.
 As a result of covid restrictions, many indoor workplaces have shifted their employees to work in outdoor settings.
 These workers face serious injury due to extreme temperatures.
 This risk poses a liability issue for potential workers’ compensation for those who suffer a severe personal injury, such as heat stroke and dehydration, while on the job.

 As businesses reopen their indoor spaces, this summer heat has forced some employers to monitor their indoor temperature levels for employee health and safety measures.
 OSHA outlines that indoor working temperatures must be kept at and maintained below 87 degrees Fahrenheit.
 OSHA does not have specific sets of standards for outdoor heat working limitations.
 However, the OSHA employee safety act places the employer in charge of operating in conditions that uphold these safety standards.

-As workers continue with their jobs, a list below can help advise those enduring these extreme conditions to avoid heat-related illnesses while working.
+As workers continue their jobs, the list below can help advise those enduring these extreme conditions to avoid heat-related illnesses.

 - Drink water before, during, and after work.

 - Take breaks in the shade or a cool area away from the heat.